Finesse/froala-editor-paragraph-format-extended-plugin/README.md

 # Froala Paragraph Format Extended plugin

-This is a plugin for [Froala Editor](https://www.froala.com/wysiwyg-editor/) that is like a mixture of `paragraphFormat` plugin and `paragraphStyle` plugin with some extended features.
-It allows to set paragraph tag name, class and id from a list of formats.
+This is a plugin for [Froala Editor](https://www.froala.com/wysiwyg-editor/) that is like a mixture of `paragraphFormat` and `paragraphStyle` plugins with some extended features.
+It allows to set paragraph tag name, class and ID from a list of formats.

 ## Getting started